redwoodjs/redwood/docs/docs/docker.md

 The `node:20-bookworm-slim` image doesn't have [OpenSSL](https://www.openssl.org/), which [seems to be a bug](https://github.com/nodejs/docker-node/issues/1919).
 (It was included in the "bullseye" image, the codename for Debian 11.)
-On Linux, [Prisma needs OpenSSL](https://www.prisma.io/docs/reference/system-requirements#linux-runtime-dependencies), so we install it.
+On Linux, [Prisma needs OpenSSL](https://www.prisma.io/docs/reference/system-requirements#linux-runtime-dependencies), so we install it here via Ubuntu's package manager APT.
 Python and its dependencies are there ready to be uncommented if you need them.
 See the [Troubleshooting](#python) section for more information.

 [It's recommended](https://docs.docker.com/develop/develop-images/instructions/#apt-get) to combine `apt-get update` and `apt-get install -y` in the same `RUN` statement for cache busting.